JD.com CEO will not face assault charges in Minnesota

 “Because we do not want to re-victimize the young woman, we will not be going into detail,” Freeman said.

-JD.com shares extended gains on Friday and were up 5.8 percent after news spread of the decision not to prosecute.
+JD.com shares extended gains on Friday after news spread of the decision not to prosecute, and closed up 5.9 percent.

 The decision not to bring charges was a big relief for Liu, who could have faced as many as 30 years in prison under Minnesota law if convicted of first-degree criminal sexual misconduct.

-On Friday, Freeman said the three months it took his office to review Lui’s case was not unusual for a sexual assault investigation, especially one in which no one was in custody.
+On Friday, Freeman said the three months it took his office to review Liu’s case was not unusual for a sexual assault investigation, especially one in which no one was in custody.

 “It had nothing to do with Liu’s status as a wealthy, foreign businessman,” Freeman said in his statement.

+An attorney for Liu said they welcomed the decision, and hoped that it would dispel “misinformation and speculation” that circulated widely since the billionaire’s arrest.

+“Mr. Liu was arrested based on a false claim, and after a thorough investigation, with which he fully cooperated, the declination of charges vindicates him,” Liu’s attorney Jill Brisbois said in a statement.

-Reuters previously reported details of what happened while Liu was in Minneapolis, including a description of the alleged rape and events around it given by the now-22-year-old student.
+Reuters previously reported details of what happened while Liu was in Minneapolis, including a description of the alleged attack and the events around it given by the now-22-year-old student.

 Usually based in Beijing, Liu made the U.S. trip for a weeklong residency program at the University of Minnesota’s Carlson School of Management, which runs a doctor of business administration program with China’s elite Tsinghua University.